 The second and quite possibly the biggest annoyance is the light system.
 Basically if you approach any light, your screen will blur out and you will lose literally all of your abilities (including the ability to eat hearts) for as long as you are in it.
 This gets even more frustrating when they throw in enemies which have torches to completely disable you.
 The worst part of this is that to kill them effectively you have to shoot out the tiny little torch in their hands, this can be rather irritating when you’re in the middle of a huge gunfight as you need pin point accuracy to do it.

-The biggest problem with it though is that it breaks up the gameplay.
-It makes it so that nearly every 2 steps there is a light illuminating the path and it’s very difficult to tell what is light and what isn’t.
+The biggest problem with it though is that it causes some severe pacing issues.
+There are so many lights illuminating the path it’s ridiculous.
+At times it feels as if there’s a light in every corridor which can get quite irritating.
+It’s often difficult to tell what is a light and what isn’t which can also get quite annoying as the game’s lighting isn’t completely pitch black making it difficult to tell the difference between the general lighting and the actual lights themselves.
 Some lights can only be destroyed by destroying generators, some lights can’t even be destroyed at all.
 The worst part is trying to locate all of the lights as they can sometimes be in very hard to find places and of course not all of them can be destroyed anyways which is extremely frustrating since you are constantly searching for them, even in the middle of battle.

 I mean sure, I do get the gist of the whole “light” idea, it fits the concept perfectly but it isn’t executed all that well in the gameplay.
 A lot of the times you will find the game to be a bit too overwhelming for these reasons.
 Jackie’s slow movement speed makes dodging bullets a pain and it usually comes down to an “act before you think” scenario, similar to Leningrad in Painkiller, the only difference being that whereas Painkiller’s gameplay is very fast paced and fluid, The Darkness II’s gameplay feels very sluggish. and this can often make the game very frustrating.